myrazma/2022_Masterthesis_UnifiedPELT/README.md

 ### Changes or addition for the empathy and distress prediction directly:
 * [run_emp.py](run_emp.py): copy from run_glue.py and adapted to the empathy / distress prediction
 * [utils.py](utils.py): add some more functions to the already existing utils.py script
-* [preprocessig.py](preprocessig.py): add a preprocessing script for useful preprocessing methods for the empathy and distress dataset
+* [preprocessing.py](preprocessig.py): add a preprocessing script for useful preprocessing methods for the empathy and distress dataset
 * [run_unipelt_emp.sh](run_unipelt_emp.sh): add this file to run the run_emp.py script with all necessary arguments
 * [run_unipelt_emp_testing.sh](run_unipelt_emp_testing.sh): Add this file to run the run_emp.py script as a test run with less epochs and less training data
 * [runs/](runs/): The runs for the tensorboard

-For the other scripts please refere to the original authors.
+For the other scripts, please refer to the original authors.

 ## Run
-As a Dockerfile was not provided by the original authors, I created one with all necessary requirements.
+As a Dockerfile was not provided by the original authors, I created one with all the necessary requirements.
 To build the Dockerfile run
 ```
 docker build -t <docker-name> .